 If you send the

-server stop command to the load balancer then a random node selected by the load balancer will shutdown.
+server stop command to the load balancer, a random node selected by the load balancer will shut down.

 Monitor the logs and processes of all nodes to ensure the Stardog server process has stopped before restarting or terminating the underlying system.

-cluster stop or make sure to configure the shutdown timeout for your container runtime sufficiently high to avoid possible corruption.
+cluster stop or configure the shutdown timeout for your container runtime sufficiently high to avoid possible corruption.
 By default, container runtimes such as Docker or Kubernetes first send a SIGTERM before waiting a short amount of time (e.g. 10s-30s) and then sending a SIGKILL.
-In some instances this can result in corruption if Stardog has not shutdown cleanly before it is forcibly killed by the container runtime.
+In some instances, this can result in corruption if Stardog has not shut down cleanly before it is forcibly killed by the container runtime.

-The process to upgrade Stardog Cluster is straightfoward; however, there are a few extra steps you should take to ensure the upgrade goes as quickly and smoothly as possible.
+The process to upgrade Stardog Cluster is straightforward; however, there are a few extra steps you should take to ensure the upgrade goes as quickly and smoothly as possible.
 Before you begin the upgrade, make sure to place the new Stardog binaries on all of the cluster nodes.
 Always remember to follow system administration best practices and take full backups of all Stardog nodes and ZooKeeper and verify your backups.

 stardog-admin cluster info will show the nodes in the cluster and which one is the coordinator.